m-kinnanderRepos/stockguru/README.md

 Run this project in its own virtual environment.
 Look into venv or pyenv.

-You need to pip install requests.
+You need to pip install -r requirements.txt.

 You will need to create a config-history_api.json file with following key and insert your values:
 `{ "API": { "KEY": "Your_API_key", "DAYSAGO": 5 } }`